rusuly/MySqlCdc/README.md

 Data streaming is optimized & based on [System.IO.Pipelines](https://www.nuget.org/packages/System.IO.Pipelines/) as described in [series of posts](https://blog.marcgravell.com/2018/07/pipe-dreams-part-1.html) by Marc Gravell.

 ## Q&A
-Are uncommited changes written to binlog?
+Are uncommitted changes written to binlog?
-- If you make [transactional changes](https://dev.mysql.com/doc/refman/5.7/en/replication-features-transactions.html) binlog will only include commited transactions in their commit order to provide consistency.
+- If you make [transactional changes](https://dev.mysql.com/doc/refman/5.7/en/replication-features-transactions.html) binlog will only include committed transactions in their commit order to provide consistency.
-- If you make non-transactional changes binlog will include changes from uncommited transactions even if the transactions are rolled back.
+- If you make non-transactional changes binlog will include changes from uncommitted transactions even if the transactions are rolled back.

 ## License
 The library is provided under the [MIT License](LICENSE).